apache/apisix/docs/en/latest/plugins/api-breaker.md

 }'
 ```

-In this configuration, a response code of 500 or 503 three times in a row triggers the unhealthy status of the Upstream service.
+In this configuration, a response code of 500 or 503 three times within a certain period of time triggers the unhealthy status of the Upstream service.
 A response code of 200 restores its healthy status.

 ## Example usage